momopay/momo/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `desired` for your own use.
+You can ignore this section if you are building `momod` for your own use.

-desired/momo-cli binaries are not included in the Momo-Qt.app bundle.
+momod/momo-cli binaries are not included in the Momo-Qt.app bundle.

-If you are building `desired` or `Momo Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `momod` or `Momo Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: